schatzlab/appliedgenomics2018/assignments/virtualbox.md

 On mac, you will need to unpack the .7z archive using [The Unarchiver](https://theunarchiver.com/).

+After extracting, move the Ubuntu image file to a new directory where you will want to keep it this semester.

 ### 3. Create the virtual machine
 From within VirutalBox, click "New" to create a new virtual machine.